 This Post provides a link with Chapter 13, the third of the five colour mixing chapters I promised to publish in the coming days.
 Its title is “Finding a maximum of colours”.
-As with the others Posts on colour mixing, I start by providing an edited version of its “Introductory”.
+As with the others Posts on colour mixing, I start with an image followed by an edited version of its “Introductory”.

-Estimates have been given as to the maximum of colours that can be made from mixtures of the paints available to artists.
-The smallest of these suggests hundreds of thousands.
-At first sight such huge numbers might seem to be daunting.
+Estimates have been given as to the number of different colours that can be made from mixtures of the paints available to artists.
+The smallest of these sug-gests hundreds of thousands.
+At first sight such enormous numbers might seem to be daunting.
 However, there is no need to worry.
 It turns out that the huge extent of colour space that they indicate is quite easy to navigate, both in theory and in practice.
-Chapter 13 explains the theory of why this is not the case, while Chapter 14 shows how it is surpringly easy it is to use the theory in practice.
+Chapter 13 explains the theory, while Chapter 14 shows how it is surprisingly easy to use it in practice.
 You can read Chapter 13 by clicking on the link below.
 Chapter 14 will be made available very shortly.

 Other Chapters from “Painting with Light and Colour”.